geoffreyroeder/heat-engine/README.md

 julia> using Pkg
 julia> Pkg.instantiate()
 ```
-This will install all the packages needed to run the code.
+This will install all the packages needed to run the code, defined in `Manifest.toml` and `Project.toml`.
 Then, exit the REPL and execute
 ```
 julia --threads=auto simulate.jl
 ```